Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

 legend.addWidget(elementType, visualVar, ?unit);

 /**
  * Add a widget that only contains text.
-Redraw the legend.
+Draw the legend.
  * @param text              The text to be displayed inside the widget.
  * @returns {LegendWidget}  The added widget
  */